 How scripts can help basketball coaches

-The problem is that sometimes it is difficult to get into a set play while the ball is in motion.
-There are times when players don’t hear the play call or they already have started moving in their motion offense.
-Then you are forced to have the point guard pull the ball back out and you shout out the new play all while the point guard is being pressured (or the defense has the time to set itself).
-Thinking about all of this one night prior to a big game I decided to be innovative and creative.
+The problem is that sometimes it’s difficult to get into a set play while the ball is in motion.
+There are times when players don’t hear the play call, or they already have started moving in their motion offense.
+Then, you are forced to have the point guard pull the ball back out and you shout out the new play, all while the point guard is being pressured (or the defense has the time to set itself).
+Thinking about all of this one night prior to a big game, I decided to be innovative and creative.
 I devised a group of five set plays in a specific order — a script — and we would start every game by running through the specific script.

 Implementing the script

-If you have the luxury of having talented assistant coaches put them on assignment to scout the opposition prior to your game.
-The assistants are looking for tendencies in the defense and which plays in your offense that will work against them.
+If you have the luxury of having talented assistant coaches, put them on assignment to scout the opposition prior to your game.
+The assistants are looking for tendencies in the defense, and which plays in your offense that can work against them.

-2. As mentioned you are taking the thinking out of running plays.
+2. As mentioned, you take the thinking out of running plays.
 Players know when they are receiving the ball and who is taking the shot.
 They know their duty and carry it out.
 This provides a level of comfort for players at the start of the game (or half).

-4. You still are in a position to confuse a defense even when they have scouted you well because you implement a series of cuts screens etc. when the defense goes into overplay or denial mode.
-Sure you’re running the same five plays but you aren’t static about it.
-If the defense knows what’s coming a quick backdoor cut puts them back in their place.
-Honestly I don’t believe any team figured out we were running the same five plays all season.
+4. You’re still in a position to confuse a defense, even when they have scouted you well, because you implement a series of cuts, screens, etc., when the defense goes into overplay or denial mode.
+Sure, you’re running the same five plays, but you aren’t static about it.
+If the defense knows what’s coming, a quick backdoor cut puts them back in their place.
+Honestly, I don’t believe any team figured out we were running the same five plays all season.

 Keys to the script

-Having a script is a great idea but be sure the plays are good for the players in your program and places them in a position to succeed.
-Plays may look great on paper but if the five people on the floor can’t execute it the script fails.
+Having a script is a great idea, but be sure the plays are good for the players in your program and place them in a position to succeed.
+Plays may look great on paper, but if the five people on the floor can’t execute it, the script fails.

-Keep these three other keys in mind for utilizing a script.
+Keep these three keys in mind for utilizing a script.